Manukau Bus Station Manukau Bus Station

-The Manukau bus station will be at the heart of the new connected public transport network for south Auckland, connecting bus users to trains and other buses.
+The new Manukau bus station is at the heart of the new connected public transport network for south Auckland, connecting bus users to trains and other buses.

 Project zone: South

 Manukau bus station is a critical component in delivering South Auckland's new network as part of the more integrated public transport network for all of Auckland.

 Find out more about the new public transport network.

 - 23-bay bus station right next to the existing Manukau train station.

 - 21 sawtooth bays and 2 parallel bays (for additional capacity).

 - Built on the site of the Civic Building car park, on Putney Way (between Davies Avenue and Osterley Way).